FRECKLL: Full and Reduced Exoplanet Chemical Kinetics distiLLed: Acknowledgments

 O.V. acknowledges funding from the ANR project `EXACT' (ANR-21-CE49-0008-01), from the Centre National d'\'{E}tudes Spatiales (CNES), and from the CNRS/INSU Programme National de Plan\'etologie (PNP).

-BE is a Laureate of the Paris Region fellowship programme which is supported by the Ile-de-France Region and has received funding under the Horizon 2020 innovation framework programme and the Marie Sklodowska-Curie grant agreement no. 945298.
+B.E. is a Laureate of the Paris Region fellowship programme which is supported by the Ile-de-France Region and has received funding under the Horizon 2020 innovation framework programme and the Marie Sklodowska-Curie grant agreement no. 945298.

 The authors wish to thank Alex Thompson and Sushuang Ma for brainstorming the name of this code.